DamOConnor/Fabric-and-Copilot/labs/lab01/lab01.md

 12. Review the [Limitations of Copilot for Data Factory](https://learn.microsoft.com/en-us/fabric/get-started/copilot-fabric-data-factory#limitations-of-copilot-for-data-factory) article.

+## Recap
+This lab used Copilot in Data Factory to add steps to a Dataflow Gen 2, filter the query and help explain the workflow.

 ## Discussion
 - Was Copilot useful in this lab?
 - What other prompts did you try?